ashleychontos/pySYD/docs/cli/help.rst

 Running the help command
 ########################

-To give you an idea about the healthy number of features ``pySYD`` has via command line, use the following help command for the main pipeline execution (via ``pysyd.pipeline.run``):
+To give you an idea about the tons of ``pySYD`` features has via command line, use the help command for the main pipeline execution (``pysyd.pipeline.run``), since this is where a majority of the options are relevant.

 .. code-block::